opentelekomcloud-docs/elastic-cloud-server/umn/source/passwords_and_key_pairs/creating_a_key_pair.rst

    b.
 Click **Generate**.

       The key generator automatically generates a key pair that consists of a public key and a private key.
-The public key is shown in the red box in `Figure 2 <#enustopic0014250631enustopic0037960038fig4678746517750>`__.
+The public key is shown in the red box in Figure 2.

       .. figure:: /_static/images/en-us_image_0272919399.png
          :alt: **Figure 2** Obtaining the public and private keys